KSteenbergen/h-CoV-19-Variant-of-Concern-Browser-Programming-Final-Project/README.md

 http://bfx3.aap.jhu.edu/ksteenb1/final/index.html

 ## Support:
-For any bugs or operational problems, please open an issue here on [Github](https://github.com/KSteenbergen/programming_final_project).
+For any bugs or operational problems, please open an issue [here](https://github.com/KSteenbergen/programming_final_project) on Github.

 ## Acknowledgements
-  GISAID for access to the annotated, official reference genome of hCoV -19.  https://www.gisaid.org/
+  GISAID for access to the annotated, official reference genome of hCoV-19.  https://www.gisaid.org/
   PANGO lineage for publishing a list of distinguishing mutations for each variant of concern. https://cov-lineages.org/